 Join the Metaverse Revolution

-Vircadia is a FLOSS decentralized metaverse platform.
-It is cross platform, with support for Windows, OSX, Linux, & Android.
+Vircadia is a FLOSS decentralized virtual worlds platform.
+It is cross platform, with support for Windows, OSX, and Linux.
 Development is distributed across many volunteers and committed through their various contributions, big and small.

 We need documentation writers!
 The platform is constantly evolving and has plenty of documentation to help new users and veteran develoeprs alike take full advantage of it.
 Even the small things make a huge impact.